 From Taste of Melbourne to Melbourne Food and Wine Festival

-It was Taste of Melbourne, held in September, that we used as an excuse to travel here last year and get to know the city’s food scene, and the 20-day Melbourne Food and Wine Festival, on at the moment, is partly what has brought us back to Melbourne again.
+It was Taste of Melbourne, held in September 2011, that we used as an excuse to travel here last year and get to know the city’s food scene, and the 20-day Melbourne Food and Wine Festival in March 2012, underway at the moment, was partly what brought us back to Melbourne again.

 Taste of Melbourne and Melbourne Food and Wine Festival are two very different festivals, and while most travellers wouldn’t make a special trip to Melbourne to attend either, for food tourists these are great events to build a culinary holiday around.